All Procedures in One Office

 When a case involves more than a few teeth, the following additional steps are taken before treatment is scheduled:

 4. Treatment Presentation Consultation.
 The purpose of this visit is to review what your diagnostics indicate about individual teeth, how your teeth come together when you chew, your level of bone and stability of your jaw.
-Dr. Pete recommended an approach to treatment that he feels will ensure the best outcome.
+We recommended an approach to treatment that he feels will ensure the best outcome.
 There may be more than one option, based on your previously expressed desires and budget limitations.

 5. Schedule Treatment.